-None of the share-based payments awards were dilutive in determining earnings per share due to the Group's loss position.
+None of the equity-settled share-based payments awards were dilutive in determining earnings per share due to the Group's loss position.

-(e) Loss per share
+(f) Loss per share

 Loss per common share is calculated by dividing the loss of the period by the weighted average number of common shares outstanding during the period.
-The weighted number of common shares outstanding for the financial year 2016 is 2,362,500, for 2017 is 9,410,524 common shares and for the financial year 2018 25,095,027 common shares.
+The weighted number of common shares outstanding for the financial year 2019 is 26,004,519, for 2018 is 25,095,027 and for 2017 is 9,410,524.